 Health Care Sharing Ministries welcome any like-minded individuals who wants to join a community that shares Judeo-Christian values and health care expenses.
 Each Health Care Sharing Ministry has a statement of beliefs that everyone in the community agrees to uphold.
 That statement of beliefs ensures that the community, and the ministry it operates, maintains its identity rooted in shared faith and values.

 Who is in the Alliance for Health Care Sharing Ministries?

 The Alliance of Health Care Sharing Ministries is a nonprofit trade organization representing the common interests of members of true Health Care Sharing Ministries across the country.
-We work daily to convene Health Care Sharing Ministries and coordinate collective action.
+We work with 7 of the 9 HCSMs that have large, nationwide and open membership and who have been certified by the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services as meeting the federal definition of Health Care Sharing Ministries in the Affordable Care Act.